Best Interest Rates on Cash – December 2022 Update

 CDs offer higher rates, but come with an early withdrawal penalty.
 By finding a bank CD with a reasonable early withdrawal penalty, you can enjoy higher rates but maintain access in a true emergency.
 Alternatively, consider building a CD ladder of different maturity lengths (ex.
 1/2/3/4/5-years) such that you have access to part of the ladder each year, but your blended interest rate is higher than a savings account.
 When one CD matures, use that money to buy another 5-year CD to keep the ladder going.
 Some CDs also offer “add-ons” where you can deposit more funds if rates drop.

 • You can buy certificates of deposit via the bond desks of Vanguard and Fidelity.
 You may need an account to see the rates.
 These “brokered CDs” offer FDIC insurance and easy laddering, but they don’t come with predictable early withdrawal penalties.
-Right now, I see a 5-year CD at 3.55% APY.
-Be wary of higher rates from callable CDs listed by Fidelity.
+Right now, I see no 5-year CDs available (non-callable).
+Be wary of higher rates from callable CDs, which means they can call back your CD if rates drop later.

 Longer-term Instruments